 Our Tai Chi Master said he has been practicing tai chi for 20 years, he currently practices the 42 forms.
 Speak very good English, so our clients really enjoyed talking to him, his movements look really beautiful.

-Our Tai Chi class took place for one hour, our clients were so happy when saying goodbye to the master, I walked our clients back to the hotel for a shower and breakfast before heading out for our city tour.
+Our Tai Chi class took place for one hour, our clients were so happy when saying goodbye to the master, I walked our clients back to the hotel for a shower and breakfast before heading out for our food tour.